Uksedalshøe

-Uksedalshøe or Oksedalshøi is a mountain in Vang Municipality in Innlandet county, Norway.
+Uksedalshøe is a mountain in Vang Municipality in Innlandet county, Norway.
 The 1688 m tall mountain is located about 30 km northwest of the village of Vang i Valdres.
-The mountain is surrounded by several other notable mountains including Høgbrothøgdi to the northwest, Slettmarkkampen and Slettmarkpiggen to the northeast, and Galdeberget to the east.
+The mountain is surrounded by several other notable mountains including Høgbrøthøgde to the northwest, Slettmarkkampen and Slettmarkpiggen to the northeast, and Galdeberget to the east.
 The lake Bygdin lies to the south of the mountain.